MLRUG

 Initial Results

-For this second iteration of the project I reevaluated which algorithm to use and landed on StyleGAN2-ada, a variant specifically designed for training with fewer images.
-Using my father’s high-quality photo archive again and this time supplemented by much more carefully selected internet images, we achieved much better results than in my first iteration.
-Showing how much machine learning had evolved in such a short time (and how much of an effect good quality data can have).
+For this second iteration I reevaluated which algorithm to use and landed on StyleGAN2-ada, a variant specifically designed for training with fewer images.
+Using my father’s high-quality photo archive again, this time supplemented by much more carefully selected internet images, we achieved dramatically better results.
+The leap in quality demonstrated two things: how rapidly machine learning had evolved in just a few years, and how much of a difference thoughtful data curation makes.
+Good data isn’t just more data.
+It’s data selected with understanding and intent.

 Production and Collaboration